Providing care when you need it most

-- Sigmoidoscopy, also known as flexible sigmoidoscopy, is similar to a colonoscopy — both are used to screen for or diagnose various types of colorectal disease, using a camera attached to a colonoscope.
+- Sigmoidoscopy: Also known as flexible sigmoidoscopy, this test is similar to a colonoscopy — both are used to screen for or diagnose various types of colorectal disease, using a camera attached to a colonoscope.
 Sigmoidoscopy only looks at the last portion of the colon closest to the rectum, called the sigmoid colon.
 Learn more about the differences between colonoscopy and a sigmoidoscopy.

 - Capsule endoscopy is a procedure that uses a tiny camera, which is placed inside a pill-sized capsule and swallowed, to take pictures of the gastrointestinal tract.
 The images are recorded on a device worn around the waist.